txstate-etc/react-mutable-stores/README.md

 ### Asynchronous mutations
 Mutation methods become even more powerful when you do asynchronous updates.
 All of your asynchronous code can be encapsulated in a single method, making it much easier to think about how you want to handle race conditions and errors.
+Redux toolkit would call these `thunk` functions, but here they are just another method.
 ```typescript
 interface BookState {
   loading?: boolean